abc-rp/dob/docs/ontology.md

 ## Results

 This section is about how we would present our results and observations (around the class dob:Result).
-This section is very unstable and any feedback would be welcome.

 The general structure is as follows: